 Artistic director of Kunsthal Netwerk Aalst, curator and writer, and co-founder/director of the curatorial institute FormContent.
 Pieternel is the force behind the Astronaut Metaphor, Netwerk Aalst.

 Joeri Verbesselt investigates how to connect ecological activism with future imagination.
 His work can result in various forms: writings, films and performances.
-From November 2019 onwards, his research will be clustered in a PhD in the arts on Dystopian Optimism.
+Since November 2019, his research is clustered in a PhD in the Arts.

 Hannah Van Hove